 Without a doubt, you should target local businesses looking for prospective clients.
 And all you need to do is spend a lunch hour once a week to do so.

 Contact large businesses in your area and ask them if you can run a few workshops and information sessions regarding personal training.

-These information sessions can specifically be about health and fitness, providing interesting stats and facts as well as telling participants the advantages of using a personal trainer.
-Some companies may even agree to have you set up an information stand at their health and wellness days.
+These information sessions can be about health and fitness, providing interesting stats and facts, and telling participants about the advantages of using a personal trainer.
+Some companies may even agree to have you set up an information stand on their health and wellness days.